Skip Navigation

 OUTCOME MEASURES:

 • Number of industries, sectors, and communities that experience transformative shifts in norms, values, and practices related to supporting the health and well-being of new parents and families, catalyzed by the widespread adoption of paid leave policies.
-(Measures the culture change and societal impact of the strategy)
+(Measures the societal impact of the strategy)

 Quadrant 4: